drpat @live.ca

 An overview of these two trials did suggest an overall 33% reduction in

-the incidence of a first MI.[9]
+.[9]
 Based on this evidence, the Cardio-Renal Drugs

 Advisory Committee recommended that the US Food and Drug Administration